ntop/ntopng/doc/src/advanced_features/syslog.rst

 that endpoint.

-In some cases (e.g. an IDS running on the same host) a syslog client (the same applies to relay configurations)  *rsyslog* should be installed and configured to export logs to ntopng.
+In some cases (e.g. an IDS running on the same host) a syslog client (the same applies to relay configurations) like *rsyslog* should be installed and configured to export logs to ntopng.
 This is possible by creating a new configuration file under :code:`/etc/rsyslog.d` specifying the IP, the port and the protocol where ntopng will listen for connections.